Botany Basics: Medicinal Cannabis Cultivation Training

 These courses are suitable for anyone exploring the Medicinal Cannabis Industry including cultivation operations, manufacturing operations, quality control, site selection, engineering, and other industry-specific topics.

-- These modules make excellent Cannabis Industry Induction training courses for employment seekers, future licence applicants, botanists, agricultural operation managers, and/or industry investors.
+- These modules make excellent Cannabis Industry Induction training courses for cannabis industry job seekers, current or future employees and contractors, cannabis cultivation or manufacturing licence applicants, botanists, agricultural operation managers, researchers, and/or industry investors.

-- This module is part of Series 1 in the Medicinal Cannabis Cultivation Academy (MCCA) online training course.
+This module is part of Series 1 in the Medicinal Cannabis Cultivation Academy (MCCA) online training program.

-You can, however, take a training course individually.
+- You can, however, take any of our training courses individually.

 How long do these Cannabis Industry training courses take to complete?